Miileenaaa/RespawnControl/README.md

 The instant retry on death is a setting which you can turn on in the config file (disabled by default), with it, it allows you to instantly respawn when you die (no scoreboard popup!)

+You may also delay the auto retry in settings

 ### "No Auto Retry after" & "No Accidental Instant Respawn"

 These 2 features lets you prevent the mod from respawning you too quick, or if you accidently press the instant respawn key when you're in a really good run